blockdeep/libro/src/medium/Lack_of_Tests_for_Boundary_Cases.md

-# Include Boundary Case Tests to Ensure Robustness
+# Lack of Tests for Boundary Cases

 **Severity**: Medium